learn-co-curriculum/dsc-spark-docker-installation/README.md

 ![](./images/search.png)

 Run the repo when it is downloaded, it will start an `ipython-kernel`.
-To run jupyter notebooks , click on the right half of kitematic where it says "web preview".
+To run jupyter notebooks, click on the right half of kitematic where it says "web preview".

 ![](./images/click.png)

 This will open a browser window asking you for a token ID.
-Go back to the kitematic and check the left bottom of terminal-like screen for string that says: `token?= --- ` as shown above .
+Go back to the kitematic and check the left bottom of the terminal-like screen for a string that says: `token?= --- ` as shown above.
 Copy the text after that and put it into the jupyter notebook page.

 ![](./images/token.png)

-This will open a new jupyter notebook , like we've seen before.
+This will open a new jupyter notebook, just as we've seen before.
 We are now ready to program in spark.

 ## Testing the installation